Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 #### 1. Provide an example of a distortion-corrected image.

-The un-distortion step is implemted in the method `pipeline()` of `IMAGE_PREPROCESSING` class, which implemented in `Part 2: On-line Processing and Pipeline / Integration: Combining all as IMAGE_PREPROCESSING` section.
+The un-distortion step is implemted in the method `pipeline()` of `IMAGE_PREPROCESSING` class, which implemented in `Part 2: On-line Processing and Pipeline / Integration: Combining all as IMAGE_PREPROCESSING` section (in `code cell [14]`).
 This is the first step of IMAGE_PREPROCESSING.pipeline(), using the method of CAMERA object created at first part.
 The `CAMERA.undistort()` use the cv2.undistort() and the `mtx` and `dist` calculated by `cv2.calibrateCamera` to inversely transform the image to generate a "flat" image.

 To demonstrate this step, the code is simplyfy as follow, the full code can be checked in notebook.